Introduction

 replace() and regular expressions

-As we shall see later on, even the replace() method could replace all occurrences of a given substring in a main string but only if the first argument is a regular expression with the global (g) flag set.
+Even the replace() method could replace all occurrences of a given substring in a main string but only if the first argument is a regular expression with the global (g) flag set.

-Regular expressions represent a slightly more advanced, but still not that difficult, area of JavaScript, and programming in general.
+Regular expressions represent a slightly more advanced, but still not that difficult, area of JavaScript and programming, in general.
 They are covered from scratch, in detail, in our dedicated JavaScript Regex Course.

-Below shown is an example of using a regular expression with replace():
+Below shown is an example of using a regular expression with replace() to replace all occurrences of '3' in the last string above:

 This is just the very beginning of regular expressions.
 We could make extremely complex patterns using them that could match a huge variety of substrings.